AetiasHax/ph/docs/overlays.md

 `60` | ---             | 12   |
 `61` | ---             | 12   |

-## Overlay setups
+## Game modes
-The game contains a list of "overlay setups" which contain overlay IDs to load into slot 1, 2, 3 and 12.
+There is a list of game mode called `gGameModes` which contain overlay IDs to load into slot 1, 2, 3 and 12.

  Index | Slot 1 | Slot 2 | Slot 3 | Slot 12 | Usage
 -------|--------|--------|--------|---------|-------